Wine from the United Kingdom: Roman era to 19th century

-The Romans introduced winemaking to the UK, in a period with a relatively warm climate.
-Their vineyards were as far north as Northamptonshire and Lincolnshire, with others in Buckinghamshire and Cambridgeshire, and probably many other sites.
+The Romans introduced winemaking to Britain, in a period with a relatively warm climate.
+Their vineyards were as far north as modern day Northamptonshire and Lincolnshire, with others in Buckinghamshire and Cambridgeshire, and probably many other sites.
 The wines were most likely fruity and sweet, fermented with added honey, and drunk within six months.
 Winemaking continued at least down to the time of the Normans, with over 40 vineyards in England mentioned in the Domesday Book; much of it was communion wine for the Eucharist.

-From the Middle Ages, the English market was the main customer of clarets from Bordeaux, France, helped by the Plantagenet kingdom, which included England and large provinces in France.
+From the Middle Ages, the English market was the main customer of clarets from Bordeaux, France, helped by the "Angevin Empire" of the House of Plantagenet, which encompassed both England and large provinces in France including Guyenne and Gascony, where Bordeaux wine is grown.
 When Henry VIII was crowned in 1509, 139 vineyards were recorded, 11 of which produced wine for the royal household.
 In the early 16th century, wine was expensive for most commoners, therefore an Act from 1536 decreed that wine imported from France would have a price ceiling, with those imported from Greece and especially Spain with an even higher maximum selling price, most likely due to its better perceived quality.

 In the 18th century, the Methuen Treaty of 1703 imposed high duties on French wine.
 This led to the English becoming a main consumer of sweet fortified wines like sherry, port wine, and Madeira wine from Spain and Portugal.
 Fortified wine became popular because unlike regular wine, it did not spoil after the long journey from Portugal to England.

 Just as English wine began to recover from the epidemics of phylloxera and powdery mildew in the mid-19th century, brought back by the explorers of America, commercial English wine was dealt a heavy blow.
 In 1860, the government, under Lord Palmerston (Liberal), supported free trade and drastically cut the tax on imported wines from 1 shilling to twopence, a decrease of 83%.
 English wine was therefore outcompeted by superior foreign products that could be sold at a lower cost to the customer.